-Timeframe - capture results closest and prior to OR Entry, within 1 year of OR date.
+Timeframe - capture results closest to and Update Nov 2022 closest and prior to OR entry, within 1 year of OR date.
+When there are two measurements, one pre-op and one intra-op code the intraoperative measurement.

 Long Name: Proximal to Treated Zone(s) (Largest Diameter) - Method Obtained